Uhan19/web3-solidity-portfolio/README.md

-## Macro Project Repo

-This is the repo for all your projects in the course.
-Check out each project's individual README.md for more info.

-Access the curriculum here: https://learn.0xmacro.com/
+## Web3 Solidity Portfolio

+This is a repo with various web3 projects I have worked on as part of the Macro engineering fellowship.
+Please see each folder for details on the projects.